El Nacimiento spring, Sistema Zacaton

 The powerful and beautiful El Nacimiento spring is closely connected to the famous El Zacatón sinkhole – one of the deepest water filled sinkholes in world.

 If you see this after your page is loaded completely, leafletJS files are missing.

 It is part of Sistema Zacatón – an area with incredible characteristics unparalleled in the world.
-In total this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
-Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.
+In total, this area contains some 20 unusual features – sinkholes, caves, and springs created by deep groundwater heated by volcanic processes.
+Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposit it in unusual travertine formations.

 Resurgence of El Zacatón

 This spring serves as a resurgence of El Zacatón: it is connected to it through a 230 m long and 17 m deep underwater cave passage.

 The characteristic "boil" of powerful spring at the eastern limestone rim was noticed earlier but the connection to El Zacatón was discovered on May 2, 1990, when divers Jim Bowden and Gary Walten entered the Nacimiento.
 They swam against the current and with the second attempt (they returned for an additional exploratory reel) started to see a green glow ahead.
 Cave entered El Zacatón at 8 meters depth.